Some New Results Concerning Power Graphs and Enhanced Power Graphs of Groups: Introduction

 Many combinatorial properties of the power graph have been studied, and all that has motivated similar research for the enhanced power graph.
 Aalipour et al. \cite{on the structure} showed that the power graph of every group of bounded exponent is perfect.
 They also proved that the clique number of the power graph of any group is at most countable, and they posed the question whether the chromatic number of the power graph of any group is at most countable too.
 Shitov \cite{sitov} gave the affirmative answer to their question by proving that every power-associative groupoid, i.e. groupoid whose all one-generated subgroupoids are semigroups, has power graph whose chromatic number is at most countable.
 Aalipour at al. \cite{on the structure} proved that the clique number of the enhanced power graph is at most countable.
-In \cite{nas prvi} the authors proved that a finite nilpotent group has perfect enhanced power graph if and only if it has at most two non-cyclic Sylow subgroups.
-In Section \ref{sekcija za perfektnost} of the present paper it is proved that, if a finite group $\mathbf G$ has a unique and cyclic Sylow subgroup for all but at most two prime divisors of $\lvert G\rvert$, then $\mathbf G$ has perfect enhanced power graph.
-Consequently, for any primes $p$ and $q$, every group of order $p^nq^m$ has perfect enhanced power graph.
+Recently, Cameron and Phan \cite{cameron-phan} proved that the enhanced power graph of every finite group is weakly perfect.
+In \cite{nas prvi}, the authors proved that a finite nilpotent group has perfect enhanced power graph if and only if it has at most two noncyclic Sylow subgroups.
+Consequently, for any prime numbers $p$ and $q$, every nilpotent group of order $p^nq^m$ has perfect enhanced power graph.
+In Section \ref{sekcija za perfektnost} of the present paper, we show that this result cannot be generalized for all finite groups, by presenting an example of a group of order $1296=2^43^4$ whose enhanced power graph is not perfect.
+We prove that any group of order $p^nq$ or $p^2q^2$ has perfect enhanced power graph.
 Further in this section, a characterization of finite symmetric and alternative groups with perfect enhanced power graph is given.
-Namely, $\mathcal G_e(\mathbf S_n)$ is perfect if and only if $n\leq 7$, and $\mathcal G_e(\mathbf A_n)$ is perfect if and only if $n\leq 8$
+Namely, the enhanced power graph of $\mathbf S_n$ is perfect if and only if $n\leq 7$, and the enhanced power graph of $\mathbf A_n$ is perfect if and only if $n\leq 8$.

+Note that this version of the manuscript differs from the first version submitted to arXiv.
+Namely, we removed one theorem and its consequence which turned out to be incorrect.
+For detailed information, see comments at the arXiv page.